Measure And Optimize Cumulative Layout Shift (CLS)

 CLS is a measure of how user experience is impacted by unexpected layout shift.
 Ever clicked a button only to have it move at the last second?
 That's layout shift in action, created when content moves around on the page after the initial load.

-This article takes a closer look at what the CLS metric is, how you can measure it, and how it can be optimized.
+This article takes a closer look at what layout shift is, how you can measure it, and how CLS can be optimized.

 What is Cumulative Layout Shift?β